Skip to main content

 The journey:

-• Diagnostic in March.
+• Strategy interview in March.
 Speed dating in April: "Instant match with Olga.
 Teacher, 35, gentle, cultured, razor-sharp humor."

 • First trip in May: confirmation.
 "Three days with Olga in Moscow.
 We talked for hours through the interpreter, then started communicating in English — she managed."